reagro/carob-data/source/contribute/example.rst

        treatment_vars = "plant_density;P_fertilizer",
        response_vars = "yield",
 	   notes = NA,
-	   design = NA
+	   design = NA,
+	   completeness=100
    )

 In this particular example, there is no publication linked to the dataset (`publication="NA"`), but it it is important to check if there is one.
 An associated publication often provides additional data that can be extracted.
+The metadata variable `completeness=100` indicates that all the relevant variables in the original dataset have been processed.

 Data
 ----

 Now that we have downloaded the data, and created the metadata, we start with the processing of the actual data.
 The goal is to create single data.frame where rows are experimental units (or similar in a survey), columns represent variables and cell values are measurements.
-The data.frame should have standard variable names and values (for character variables) or units (for numeric variables), as prescribed by the `terminag <https://github.com/reagro/terminag>`__ controlled vocabulary.
+The data.frame should have standard variable names and values (for character variables) or units (for numeric variables), as prescribed by the `terminag <https://github.com/carob-data/terminag>`__ controlled vocabulary.
 There are data sets that do easily not fit in a single data.frame, for example because there are multiple observations over time for an experimental unit and we will describe these elsewhere.

 We first determine the file(s) we need to read. `carobiner::get_data`, as used above, returned these file names: